eugeniop/blog/_posts/2022-05-09-experiments-with-vestaboard.md

 ## Notable missing parts / caveats / notes

-* Bootstrapping here is done manually: I hardocoded the array I called `vestaboards`.
+* Bootstrapping here is done manually: I hardcoded the array I called `vestaboards`.
 * Notice I use `async.reflect`, a neat function I learned about while researching this implementation.
 * Also notice that the job is exported and plugs into y cronjob framework described [here]({% post_url 2022-04-02-running-scheduled-tasks-in-heroku %}).
 * The logging infrastructure is pretty primitive (a.k.a. `console.log`)